hive-engine/steemsmartcontracts-wiki/How-to-setup-a-Steem-Smart-Contracts-node.md

 ## 7. Enabling and Approving Witness

 There is a script called `witness_action.js` that can help with a few quick actions.
 See `node witness_action.js --help` for a list of commands, noting it uses the settings in your .env file to perform the custom json broadcasts.

+Witnesses dashboard where you can also approve witnesses is on tribaldex: https://tribaldex.com/witnesses